ChanelZM/performance-matters/AUDIT.md

 ![before using picture and webp](https://github.com/ChanelZM/performance-matters/blob/feature/js/auditimg/beforepicture.png)

 ### What I did
-First I compressed the images using [Tiny JPG](https://tinyjpg.com/).
-Then I checked my website with [GT Metrix](https://gtmetrix.com/) and it told me that I could resize my images to 234x176.
-I placed the image inside a `<picture>` element and added a `<source srcet="">`.
+To tackle this problem, I first compressed the images using [Tiny JPG](https://tinyjpg.com/).
+The pictures became significantly smaller.
+The second step I took was analyzing my website with [GT Metrix](https://gtmetrix.com/) (Credits to [Elton Goncalves Gomes](https://github.com/eltongonc)).
+This website told me that resizing the images would make the website faster.
+I copied and changed the images from 800px wide to 234px wide.
+So then I had two sizes which I placed in a `<picture>` element and added a `<source srcet="">`.
 I also converted the images to WEBP and placed them inside the `<picture>` element.

 ###### The code
 ```html